skriticos/nelia1/README.txt

       actually doing without all the noise, check the Nx* classes.

-C4 ~ PROJECT MODULE
+C4 ~ PROJECT CONTROL MODULE

+   Cutting all the state and table stuff out really leaves three project related
+   metods: create, edit (this is actually a set of methods), and delete.
+   Additionally there are the document methods (new, save, load).

+   NxProject
+   NxDocument

-C5 ~ LOG MODULE
+C5 ~ LOG CONTROL MODULE

-C6 ~ ROADMAP MODULE
+C6 ~ ROADMAP CONTROL MODULE